Seaman Journey B itinerarylatinAdmin2021-09-16T21:27:00+00:00

 This area is great for spotting blue-footed boobies, albatrosses and Nazca boobies.
 A beautiful site on the oceanfront, the large waved albatrosses use the cliff as a launching pad.
 The famous attraction is the magnificent blowhole, spurting water high into the air at least from 50 to 75 meters high.
 This site presents wonderful photograph opportunities.

 AM: CORMORANT POINT

-Historically, this site is the location of a wooden barrel that wasplaced in the 18th century by the crew of a whaling ship.
-It has been used since this time by mariners and tourists as a post office.
+Historically, this site is the location of a wooden barrel that was placed in the 18th century by the crew of a whaling ship.
+It has been used since this time by marines and tourists as a post office.
 The idea is to carry letters or postcards to their destination by hand.
-Apart from being the Post Office Barrel, this site was the landing area for some of the first colonists.
-We will continue to the north of the island and will ascent to an elevated slope to enjoy a beautiful vista at the Baroness lookout.
+Besides, this site was the landing area for some of the first colonists.

-After the morning excursion you will be taken to the airport for your flight to the mainland
+After the morning excursion you will be taken to the airport for your flight to the mainland.
+Transfer to Baltra airport.